garfieldbanks/MonsterSanctuaryMods/README.md

 - Magical vines automatically open without needing to use a monster ability.
 - Invisible platforms are always visible and tangible.
 - All mounts are tar mounts.
-- All flying monsters can now also swim.
+- All flying monsters have improved flying and swimming.
 - All swimming monsters now resist streams.
 - You can see in darkness normally.
 But when you switch to a light or sonar monster it uses their ability instead.
 - Skills can now be unlearned the same way you learn them.
 Just press/click the icon and the skill will be unlearned.